sh1670/COMS10017/week13.md

 ## Future Submission of Zips

 You don't need to submit anything for this exercise.
-But you will have to submit the project of this unit to SAFE some time in the future - there we will ask you to submit a zip file of your repository.
+But you will have to submit the project of this unit to Blackboard some time in the future - there we will ask you to submit a zip file of your repository.
 You might think that you can just zip from the directory above the project directory.
 Although just zipping your project folder works, it contains the entire history of your project in the .git subdirectory, so this is not a good idea.
 A better idea, from inside the project directory, is to type:

     $ git archive master -o project.zip